pyinfra-dev/pyinfra/docs/facts.rst

 ~~~~~~~~~~~~~~~~~~~~

-    Returns a dict of installed pip packages:
+    Returns a dict of installed pip packages globally or in a given virtualenv:

     .. code:: python